Hindu Shahis: Khudarayaka: Governor of the Kabul Valley

+Coinage of the Saffarid governor of Kabul after the capture of the city, issued around 870 CE in Kabul on the Hindu Shahi model.
+Abbasid dirham weight standard.
+Obverse: Recumbent bull with Nagari legend (Śrī Khūdarayakah, "The fortunate small Raja"), trisula mark on the hump of the bull.
+Reverse: horseman with (ma) in Nagari to left, عدل (’adl, "Justice") in Arabic to right.

-It is unknown what arrangements Ya'qub made for the governance of Kabul after his victory and imprisonment of the then ruler; we only have Tarikh-i Sistan noting that Kabul was under an unnamed Ya'qub governor as late as 878/879.
-It is speculated that this governor was some blood relation of Samanta who was favourably inclined to Islam and went on to take the title of Khudarayaka (Small King) as ascertainable from a series of coins.
-(Note: Otherwise, Ya'qub himself would have never proclaimed himself with such lowly titles while later Hindu Shahis, who regained sovereignty, won't mint in Arabic at all.
-Further, the series matched with the distinctly lower weight standard of the Arabic dirhem as introduced after ‘Abd al- Malik's currency reforms.)
-As has been the case with previous rulers, there is a lack of information including about his actual name, course of rule and eventual fate.
-The unavailability of his coins in or around Gandhara points to his lack of control over the region, which did not come into contact with Ya'qub's expeditions and were likely held by Samanta's relatives.
+While it is unknown what arrangements Ya'qub made for the governance of Kabul after his victory and imprisonment of the then ruler, Tarikh-i Sistan notes that Kabul was under an unnamed Ya'qub governor as late as 878/879.
+Rahman suggests that this governor was a blood relation of Sāmantadeva who was favourably inclined to Islam and went on to take the title of Khudarayaka (lit.
+Small King) as known from a series of coins.
+(Note: Otherwise, Ya'qub himself would have never proclaimed himself with such lowly titles while later Hindu Shahis, who regained sovereignty, would not mint in Arabic at all.
+Further, the series matched with the distinctly lower weight standard of the Arabic dirhem as introduced after ‘Abd al- Malik's currency reforms and not the Shahi standard.)
+As has been the case with previous rulers, there is a lack of information including about his rule and eventual fate.
+The unavailability of his coins in or around Gandhara points to his lack of control over the region, which did not come into contact with Ya'qub's expeditions and were likely held by Samantadeva's relatives.